Commercial Watch Episode 1

 Another significant benefit lies in the exemption from Prudential Regulation Authority (PRA) changes to rental calculations for commercial and semi-commercial property owners.
 In cases where a borrower possesses multiple properties, commercial lenders may not subject the background portfolio to stress tests like Buy-to-Let (BTL) lenders.

-The landscape is witnessing an increasing number of lenders venturing into this domain, with two primary categories emerging: high-street lenders and specialised commercial lenders or challenger banks.
+An increasing number of lenders are venturing into this domain, with two primary categories emerging: high-street lenders and specialised commercial lenders or challenger banks.
 This growing pool of options enhances the flexibility and accessibility for property owners seeking financing solutions in the commercial and semi-commercial property sectors.

 Commercial Watch Episode 1 | Exploring high-street & specialist lenders